uthbees/the-rust-book-chapters-15-and-16/README.md

 1. The application will automatically start simulating deposits and withdrawals.
 2. To exit, press enter.

+There's also some linked list code, but there's not really any sort of finished project that you can run there.

 ## Development Environment

 To recreate the development environment, you need the following software and/or libraries with the specified versions: